outkine/plays/my-world.md

 --Stephan looks disoriented at first, then he pulls out his phone and opens facetime (his screen is projected onto the stage).
 Mary quickly answers while in a well-lit room off-stage, probably the green room.

 M: Hey, what's up?
-S: The L-train ceiling.
+S: The ceiling.
 Are you doing anything tonight?
 --Mary looks genuinely disappointed.
 M: Yeah, actually.
 I have to finish my APUSH reading and god knows what else - sorry!
 We should definitely hang out another time.
 S: Yeah sure, let me know if you need help.